mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 about Salt SSH [here](TODO).

-Due to this similarity, the Salt SSH system has the same limitation which made me thing: "then why not have the same solution?".
-So I borrowed the [``Roster``](TODO) interface from Salt SSH, which is another pluggable Salt interface, that provides a list of devices and their connection credentials, given a specific target.
+Due to this similarity, the Salt SSH system has the same limitation which made me think: "then why not have the same solution?".
+So I borrowed the [``Roster``](TODO) interface from Salt SSH, which is another pluggable Salt interface, which provides a list of devices and their connection credentials, given a specific target.
 In order words, you sometimes might have more complex targets that a single device or a list (e.g., you can have a regular expression -- ``edge{1,2}.thn.*``) and so on; in that case, you'd need a Roster.
 There are